Get to know our Young Ambassadors

 They've come together from all over Australia, with all kinds of backgrounds, experiences and interests.
 These include growing up in Myanmar and the Democratic Republic of Congo before leaving these countries as refugees and resettling in Australia.

 These young leaders are making a difference in their communities, campaigning in their schools and working as key activists for child rights.
 It is a rare opportunity to speak up for children and to help create a world where every child feels safe, heard and supported to reach their full potential.

-"Every child and young person under 18
+"Every child and young person

-have their opinions included in
+to participate and have their opinions

-decision-making processes that relate to their lives."
+processes that relate to their lives."